Chigwell Tree Services

 Pollarding in Conservation Zones: How to Navigate TPOs, Local Permissions, and Compliance

-Pollarding is a crucial tree management practice that involves carefully pruning back a tree’s upper branches to promote controlled growth.
-While it’s an effective way to maintain trees and ensure their health and safety, working on trees in conservation areas requires more than just pruning skills — it requires compliance with local regulations and an understanding of Tree Preservation Orders (TPOs).
+Pollarding is a crucial tree management practice that involves pruning back a tree’s upper branches to promote controlled growth.
+It helps maintain tree health and safety, but in conservation areas, compliance with local regulations and understanding Tree Preservation Orders (TPOs) are essential.

 Introduction to Pollarding and Conservation Areas